AshkoreDev/basic-css-grid/README.md

 # basic-css-grid
-Restaurant Landing Page, practice HTML and CSS Grid
+HTML and CSS Grid practice with Restaurant Landing Page.